 Position the stove in the proposed final location in accordance with sections 3.0, 3.1, 4.0, 4.1 and 6.0.
-If the hearth or floor surface is uneven, there are 2 adjustment feet that can be fitted behind the front 2 legs.
+If the hearth or floor surface is uneven, there are two adjustment feet that can be fitted behind the front two cast legs.
 Unscrew in a anti clockwise orientation to extend the feet and clockwise to contract the front legs.
 The horizontal alignment of the stove may be checked with a spirit level.
 Ensure that the stove sits on the adjustment feet not the legs as they prevent the fire from sliding on smooth surfaces.

-7.1 REMOVING/INSTALLING THE EXTERNAL PANELS
+7.1 REMOVING/INSTALLING THE CASTINGS

-Ensure that the fire is off and cool before attempting to remove or assemble the external panels.
+Ensure that the fire is off and cool before attempting to remove or assemble castings.

-The stove is supplied with the external panels fitted.
+The stove is supplied with the castings fitted.
 To fit the fuel bed it is necessary to partially dis-assemble the stove as follows;

-- I. Remove the top grille by the 2 screws in the top of the appliance, push the rear of the grille down so the front end of the grille lifts up.
-DO NOT LEVER OFF WITH A SCREWDRIVER. - 2.
-Remove the top panel by unscrewing the 4 screws holding it in place. - 3.
-Unscrew the cross head screw holding the front panel down at the top.
-The front panel is now free to be removed. - 4.
-Remove the glass door by unscrewing the 4 retaining screws in each corner. - 5.
-Unscrew the 4 screws holding the blanking plates into position under the burner. - 6.
-Undo the 2 screws retaining the burner support brackets to the left and right hand side of the firebox. - 7.
-Fit the ceramic components as detailed in section 7.2. - 8.
-Re-fit the burner, blanking plates, glass door after cleaning or inspection, ensuring a good seal. - 9.
-Attach the control handle to the control handle bracket on the burner. - 10.
-To re-assemble the panels read instructions in reverse order.
+- 1) Remove the top grille by the two screws in the top of the appliance, push the rear of the grille down so the front end of the grille lifts up.
+DO NOT LEVER OFF WITH A SCREWDRIVER. - 2) Remove the top casting by unscrewing the four screws holding it in place. - 3) Unscrew the cross head screw holding the front casting down at the top.
+The front casting is now free to be removed. - 4) Remove the glass door by unscrewing the four retaining screws in each corner. - 5) Remove the burner assembly which is fitted with one screw either side. - 6) Fit the ceramic components as detailed in section 7.2. - 7) Re-fit the burner and the glass door after cleaning or inspection, ensuring a good seal. - 8) Attach the decorative handle to the front casting using the $M6 \times 15$ mm screw supplied. - 9) To re-assemble the castings read instructions in reverse order. - 10) Attach the control handle to the burner assembly through the opening in the front panel.